MustafaSertac/modern-corp-landing/README.md

----

-**Developed by:**Here is the fully translated and professionally polished version in English.
-I’ve updated the headings, descriptions, and instructions to match standard GitHub documentation style.

----

 # 🏢 Corporate Landing Page - Next.js 16

 This project is a modern, SEO-friendly, and fully responsive **Corporate Landing Page** built with **Next.js 16**.
 It is specifically optimized to help businesses establish a professional and high-performing digital presence.